 Arguably the most famous character in the show is still going strong, however: Downton Abbey itself, in real-life Highclere Castle, 70 miles west of London in the English county of Hampshire.

-Even though "Downton" is no more, here are seven reasons to visit Highclere and channel your inner Lord and Lady Grantham:
+Even though "Downton" is no more, here are seven reasons to pack your bags for England and visit Highclere, where you can channel your inner Lord and Lady Grantham:

 1. A mysterious Egyptian expedition

 Tutankhamun tomb: Highclere was home to the man who found it.

 courtesy Highclere Castle